capactio/capact/docs/proposal/20201102-artifacts.md

 	      verbs: ["read"]
 	```

-	With the `permissions` name it's not so easy to explain that it affect the rendered workflow and e.g. based on that Engine is injecting some steps automatically as describe [here](#populate-an-action-with-the-input-typeinstances).
+	With the `permissions` name, it's not so easy to explain that it affects the rendered workflow, and e.g. based on that Engine is injecting some steps automatically as describe [here](#populate-an-action-with-the-input-typeinstances).

 	</details>